anthobarbarich/pc2020/content/boats-live-stream.md

 Dear citizens,

 We've missed you...
 But in the past few months, we've been working on something that will give us a chance to reconnect.
-On July 1st and 2nd, we’ll be live streaming from the beautiful domain of Ribaucourt with some carefully selected artists and in presence of 200 lucky citizens each day.
+On July 1st and 2nd, we’ll be live streaming from the beautiful domain of Ribaucourt with some carefully selected artists and in presence of 200 lucky citizens per day.
 A kind of intimate edition of Paradise City.

-Line-up:

-**ÂME (Live) - BERAADGESLAGEN - CHARLOTTE ADIGÉRY - DTM FUNK - LEAFAR LEGOV - LOLA HARO**

-On this special occasion, **_200 lucky citizens_** will be able to attend the event for free and enjoy live concerts and DJ-sets, from boats.
+On this special occasion, **_200 lucky citizens_** per day will be able to attend the event for free and enjoy live concerts and DJ-sets, from boats.
 These boats will allow people to participate in the event in a corona proof way.

-Winners will be able to choose 7 people that will join them on the boat - only from their restricted 10-person bubble (family, roommates, close friends).
+Winners will be able to choose 7 of their friends to share their boat with (only from your restricted 10-person bubble)!
+They will be contacted by e-mail next week!

+**Wednesday July 1st**

+* Âme (live)
+* DTM Funk
+* Leafar Legov (Giegling)

+**Thursday July 2nd**

+* Beraadgeslagen
+* Charlotte Adigéry
+* Lola Haro

 Grab your chance to win a boat for you and your friends!
 Winners will be contacted by e-mail next week!